dalesgit/logseq/pages/2nd-lent-draft-2.md

 But suffering is not an attractive thing.
 It's not an inviting thing.
 Typically we want to avoid it.
 Look at Peter's response.
 What do we do with this invitation?

 Does Jesus' suffering make it all ok for the rest of us?
 Does Jesus' suffering offer a kind of redemption to each of us in our own suffering?
 Where is the redeeming value of suffering – for us?
 For Jesus?

+There are no simple responses.
+The suffering which is on our path one year may look very different the next.
+The suffering for some is very different from the suffering of another.
+Jesus is found in all of the suffering.
+He invites us to participate.

 We know how Jesus's story ends.

-One of the things I love about great stories like the Easter story.
-We know how it ends.
-We know the story.
-But we want to hear it again and again.
-Like the gyre that goes round and round.
-Sacred time.

-## Atonement / Redemption

-[[atonement]] One of the things that has stayed with me from classes on theology from long ago is the lesson that the **Atonement** is the one essential Christian doctrine that has never been **defined** by the wider church.
-There are various theories about how our redemption  was effected in Jesus's death and Resurrection.
-Some denominations and local churches how to find one theory over another as being essential.
-But the wider church has not done that.

-There are several theories that have stood the test of time.
-One of them looked to the teaching of Jesus as well as with his actions such as the death, suffering and resurrection.
-It simply taught that Jesus came and died in order to bring about a positive change to humanity.

-Perhaps the most widely held theory holds that Jesus dies in order to defeat the powers of evil (such as sin, death, and the devil) in order to free mankind from their bondage.

-Especially prominent where the reformation is dominant are variations of a theory that holds that God pays a price for the sins of humankind.
-God pays as satisfaction, as substitution, or restitution to make things right.

-There are other theories as well, and many books could be written about all of them.

-Perhaps here we are on safe ground to say that our salvation and redemption came through the suffering, death and resurrection of Jesus in ways beyond our knowing.
-Nevertheless as disciples of Jesus we are called to follow him in his way.
+He invites us into that as well.

 ## The final gyre is not the end but our beginning

-ὁδὸς ἄνω κάτω μία καὶ ὡυτή. [^2] The way up and the way down are one and the same, said a Greek philosopher 500 years before Christ.
+ὁδὸς ἄνω κάτω μία καὶ ὡυτή.[^3] The way up and the way down are one and the same, said a Greek philosopher 500 years before Christ.

-Words move, music moves\
-Only in time; but that which is only living\
-Can only die.
-Words, after speech, reach\
-Into the silence.
-Only by the form, the pattern,\
-Can words or music reach\
-The stillness, as a Chinese jar still\
-Moves perpetually in its stillness.\
-Not the stillness of the violin, while the note lasts,\
-Not that only, but the co-existence,\
-Or say that the end precedes the beginning,\
-And the end and the beginning were always there\
-Before the beginning and after the end.
+> What we call the beginning is often the end\

-as one of my favorite 20th century poets says. [^3]
+> And to make an end is to make a beginning.

 We have entered into this Lent.
-We know how the story ends.
+We do know how the story ends.
 We've been here before.
 We will make our efforts to embrace the way of the cross.
 We will fail.
-We will meet the Risen Lord in glory.
+And we will meet the Risen Lord in glory.
 It will fade.
-Because the sacred story goes on and on by going round and round.
-We have entered the sacred story.
+And we will return to hear the story as if it were new.
+The sacred story goes on and on by going round and round.

+We enter the sacred story.
+We have made a beginning of it.
 It's done.
 There's no undoing it.
 And in the end, as that poet and the mystic before him put it, "All shall be well.
 All manner of thing shall be well."

 [^1]: A circular or spiral motion or form, especially a circular ocean current.
+[^2]: T.S.
+Eliot "Little Gidding"
-[^2]: Heraclitus ca. 500 bce
+[^3]: Heraclitus ca. 500 bce

-[^3]: T.S.
-Eliot "Burnt Norton: part V"